 Meanwhile, crush 6 Biscoff Cookies into fine crumbs using a rolling pin or food processor.

-Scoop out twenty six two teaspoon size scoops and set on a parchment paper lined baking sheet.
+Scoop out twenty six 2-teaspoon size scoops and set on a parchment paper-lined baking sheet.

 Roll one scoop into a ball then immediately roll it into the Cookie Crumbs.

 - Be careful to melt your white chocolate on short bursts of power otherwise you might burn the candy.

 - You can use any white chocolate you like, including white chocolate chips, bars, or even Candy Melts.

 - Use a small OXO scoop to create perfectly sized Biscoff Truffles.